 CAN VIETNAM FIXER ARRANGE PERMITS?

 Fixer in Vietnam can absolutely arrange all kinds of film permits for you.
 Your Vietnam fixer will work as an extended part of your film crew in Vietnam and collaborate closely with the film officer to ensure that everything will be ready before you arrive.

-Besides collaborating with the film officers to arrange film permits, we are glad to suggest content, appropriate locations, find local contributors with unique stories, make filming and travel plans, arrange logistics, source local crew, supply equipment, and support onsite with translation.
+Besides collaborating with the film officers to arrange film permits, we are glad to suggest content and appropriate locations, find local contributors with unique stories, make filming and travel plans, arrange logistics, source local crew, supply equipment, and support onsite with translation.
 Anything needed to fix before or during your filming in Vietnam, we are confident that we have a precise solution.